Based in Leuven, Belgium

 For over 20 years, I have supported international development programmes at national, regional and global levels in Africa, Latin America, Asia and Europe, including long-term assignments in Zimbabwe (VVOB), Indonesia (Rikolto Indonesia) and Belgium (Rikolto International).
 My work has centered around providing technical and strategic guidance to organisations for the design of learning-oriented M&E systems for social change and sustainable development initiatives, particularly in the areas of education, value chain development, inclusive business, gender equality and women & youth empowerment .

 As a development practitioner I have always been intrigued and passionate about understanding complex change processes and how they can inform development strategies and initiatives.
-My work is thus inspired by the principles of complexity thinking and practical actor-centered approaches.
+My work is thus inspired by the principles of complexity thinking and practical actor-centered and narrative approaches.
 For over two decades I have been using and facilitating others to use, SenseMaker, Outcome Mapping, Outcome Harvesting and Theory of Change.

 I hold an M.Sc in Environmental Management & Technology (University of Leuven, Belgium) and a M.Ed in Leadership & Management (Rhodes University, South Africa).